-How can PTDS be managed?
-Once diagnosed there are two different types of treatments for dealing with PTDS.
-While some individuals may completely heal from their PTDS many others will use treatments to learn how to cope with this mental illness.
-The two types of therapy are:
+How can PTSD be managed?
+Once diagnosed, there are two different treatments for dealing with PTSD.
+While some individuals may completely heal from their PTSD, many others will use treatments to learn how to cope with this mental illness.
+A few types of therapeutic interventions recommended for adults with PTSD (APA, 2017) are:

-· Cognitive Processing therapy – or CPT is done in 12 sessions and is usually done in a group session.
-(Monson, 2006) These sessions have the individuals think about the traumatic event and talk about the different feelings, thoughts and emotions associated with the event.
-(Monson, 2006) This type of therapy may not heal one from PTDS but help them cope with everyday life for effectively.
+· Cognitive Processing therapy – or CPT, is done in 12 sessions and is usually done in a group session (Monson et al., 2006).
+These sessions have the individuals think about the traumatic event and talk about the different feelings, thoughts, and emotions associated with the event (Monson et al., 2006; Dekel & Monson, 2010).
+This type of therapy may not heal one from PTSD but help them cope with everyday life effectively.

 · Prolonged exposure – is repeatedly talking about the traumatic event until the memories no longer upset the individual or bring the same upsetting, anxious feelings.

-· Va TeleMental Health- connects you to a mental health professional over the phone or computer
+· Va TeleMental Health- connects you to a mental health professional over the phone or computer: https://telehealth.va.gov/

 · 1-800-WAR-VETS- Connects you to a combat vet that you can talk to and can help you with resources

-· Local Family Doctor- If you do not wish to go through the VA your normal family doctor should be able to provide additional resources or referrals to a mental health specialst
+· Local Family Doctor- If you do not wish to go through the VA, your family doctor should be able to provide additional resources or referrals to a mental health specialist.

 Monson, C. M., Schnurr, P. P., Resick, P. A., Friedman, M. J., Young-Xu, Y., & Stevens, S. P. (2006).
 Cognitive processing therapy for veterans with military-related posttraumatic stress disorder.
 Journal of Consulting and Clinical Psychology, 74(5), 898–907. https://doi-org.proxy1.library.eiu.edu/10.1037/0022-006X.74.5.898